-Reporting suspected adverse reactions after authorisation of the medicinal product is important.
+Reporting suspected adverse reactions after marketing authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions according to their local country requirements.
+Healthcare professionals are asked to report any suspected adverse reactions via the national reporting system.